Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 - difficulty in breathing or noisy breathing

-If you experience allergic reactions you will need to stop taking camostat immediately.
+If you experience allergic reactions you must stop taking camostat and call 999 immediately if the allergic reaction is severe.

-If you feel your symptoms are getting worse and you cannot breathe very easily you must call your GP, or NHS 111 or if the symptoms are really bad dial 999 immediately.
+If you feel your symptoms are getting worse and you cannot breathe very easily you must call your GP, or NHS 111 (link is external) or if the symptoms are really bad dial 999 immediately.
 Tell whoever you speak to you are taking part in this clinical trial.

 If you are admitted to hospital or experience any side effects from camostat we will need to follow-up with you or through your doctors for a little longer.
 When these have settled you will no longer be on the trial.